 Hi!
 I’m Jun, a chemical-engineer-turned-cook and food writer.
 Yup, you read right, I'm one of those millenials who threw all caution to the wind in pursuit of a career that has nothing to do with what I graduated in.
 Tsk tsk.

-So yes, I graduated with a Master's in engineering from Cambridge, but soon after traded my CAD drawings for a lifetime of glorious gluttony.
+So yes, I graduated with a Master's in engineering from Cambridge, but soon after traded my CAD drawings and steam tables for a lifetime of glorious gluttony.
 I signed up for culinary school, worked in a couple of kitchens around the world, and am now back home in Malaysia where I cook and write about food nearly every day.

 Much of my cooking is influenced by my Malaysian-Chinese heritage.
 Think old-school kuihs, sweaty kopitiam dishes (oh they can be so darn good!), and big bold flavours.
 But thanks to my engineering background, and having lived in Paris and cooked in Blue Hill at Stone Barns in New York, I also have a penchant for drifting off into territories yet unknown, taking inspiration from all cultures of the world and whipping up strange, experimental dishes.